sidalope/02_push_swap/README.md

 AI was used to
 * Calculate projected operations costs of possible algorithms.
-* Repeat test setup and teardown pattern for given test cases.
+* Repeat test setup and teardown pattern for given unit test testing cases.
-* Generate files containing test inputs.
 * Generate script to automatically repeat the test with x permutations of n numbers for all n within a range (This is to try and avoid skewed results for one permutation of n numers during manual testing).
 * Generating plot_results.py (using matplotlib to view results).

-Classic tutorials and resources on this challenge:
+Classic tutorials and resources on this challenge (not the inspirations for this project):
 * [Mechanical turk algo (Medium.com)](https://medium.com/@ayogun/push-swap-c1f5d2d41e97)
 * [The least amount of moves with two stacks - Jamie Dawson (Medium.com)](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a)